krzygorz/VerilogTea/README.md

 This produces a verilog file `tea_synth.v` which implements this module using the primitives available in ICE40.
 This also saves the .json file in a which can be used with a place-and-route tool like nextpnr.

-You can even run the testbench with the synthesized version by running:
+The testbench can be used with the synthesized version by running:

 ```
 test_synth.sh
 ```

-## Cool diagram
+## Circuit diagram

 The diagram below shows the result of "high level" synthesis - replacing procedural blocks by multiplexers and applying some basic optimizations.